 CERTIFICATION OF CHIEF EXECUTIVE OFFICER AND CHIEF FINANCIAL OFFICER PURSUANT TO 18 U.S.C.
-SECTION 1350,

-AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-I, Thomas M. Prescott, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of Align Technology, Inc. on Form 10-Q for the quarter ended June 30, 2014 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report on Form 10-Q fairly presents in all material respects the financial condition and results of operations of Align Technology, Inc.
+I, Joseph M. Hogan, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of Align Technology, Inc. on Form 10-Q for the quarter ended June 30, 2015 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report on Form 10-Q fairly presents in all material respects the financial condition and results of operations of Align Technology, Inc.

-By: /S/ THOMAS M. PRESCOTT
+By: /S/ JOSEPH M. HOGAN

-Name: Thomas M. Prescott
+Name: Joseph M. Hogan

 Title: President and Chief Executive Officer

-Date: July 31, 2014

-Quarterly Report of Align Technology, Inc. on Form 10-Q for the quarter ended June 30 rmation contained in such Qu nt to Section 906 of the Sarbanes-Oxley Act of 2002, that the D, 2014 fully complies with the requirements of Section 13(a) or uarterly Report on Form 10-Q fairly presents in all material respects
+I, David L. White, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of Align Technology, Inc. on Form 10-Q for the quarter ended June 30, 2015 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report on Form 10-Q fairly presents in all material respects the financial condition and results of operations of Align Technology, Inc.

-Ву: /S/ DAVID L. WHITE
+By: /S/ DAVID L. WHITE

 Name: David L. White

 Title: Chief Financial Officer

-Date: July 31 2014